SilverTD/Billiards/README.md

 stick->setAngle(degrees);
 ```

-And when you click on the screen, the stick will automatically move back, to do that we need do:
+And if you click on the screen, the stick will automatically move backwards, to do that we need:

 1. Calculate the angle of the mouse:

   - Opposite:  ![](readme/image.png)